-When requesting homework, please email your child's teacher or leave a message on the attendance line when you call to report your student will be absent.
+When requesting homework, please email your child's teacher or call the main office in the morning.
 This gives our teachers until the end of the day to prepare assignments.
 Homework assignments may be picked up in the school office at the end of the day.
-Our office closes at 4:15 p.m.
+Our office hours are 8:15-4:15